sasq64/sasq64.github.io/cpp-closures.md

 {% endhighlight %}
 The `ModPlugin` can create an object that generates sound from a given music file.
 Our `AudioPlayer` takes a callback that should generate audio every time the audio buffer needs to be filled.
-It doesn't need to be harder then this.
+It doesn't need to be harder than this.